PaulGLujan/Student-Grade-Table/README.md

 # Student Grade Table

 This student grade table was made as an excercise in Content Management System (CMS) creation.
-The UX of the table focuses on user painless user input validation and prompting the user near their current focus.
+The UX of the table focuses on seamless user input validation and positioning prompts in convenient screen locations.
 The  Access [the live demo] for a demonstration.

 ## Features